 The River Severn And Severn Estuary is a stunning place to walk, photograph or even go fishing.
 The river runs through the heart of Gloucestershire and has a few bridges crossing it.

-The Severn is the longest river in Great Britain, it happens to be 220 miles long.
-The tidal river downstream from Gloucester is sometimes referred to as the Severn Estuary.
+The Severn is the longest river in Great Britain; it is 220 miles long.
+They sometimes refer to the tidal river downstream from Gloucester as the Severn Estuary.

 One of the unique aspects of the lower reaches of the river from Gloucester downstream is the tidal wave called The Severn Bore.
-This is a wave that flows against the current and is often surged or marvelled at by spectators when it is a big one.
+This is a wave that flows against the current and often causes a surge.
+However, spectators enjoy watching the bore when it is big.

 The Severn has walk dedicated to walking its course called The Severn Way.
 The Severn Way is a long-distance walk from Powys all the way to Bristol.
 There are plenty of shorter walks along the banks for people to enjoy.